Impact-Plataform/Banco-de-talentos/backend/readme.md

 ---

 ## [About this application](#summary)
 This is a simple REST API made with node, express and mongodb.
 You can create, update, read and delete products.
 It returns too currencies in EUR and USD.
+This API has been made using node, typescript, clean architecure, SOLID, TDD, file system routing and too much more.

 ---